is-this-necessary/is-this-necessary.github.io/uncategorized/_posts/2019-05-29-back-to-the-past.md

 ---
 Fuck, I'm there again.
 Lately I haven't been sleeping well; maybe this is the reason for this stupid feeling?
 I'm disgusted by IT, I want to vomit when I see code.
 When I think of all the imperfections, I become blocked and cannot create nor even do small fixes.
 My mind is elsewhere.
 Perhaps, since yesterday, in this very moment when I'm finalizing my currently most vivid wish---getting an electronic piano.

-Just like in A., when I was figuring out how to redecorate my new apartment, I only think now about how to build a stand, where exactly I should place this piano; whether or not it will fit under my desk.
+Just like in K., when I was figuring out how to redecorate my new apartment, I only think now about how to build a stand, where exactly I should place this piano; whether or not it will fit under my desk.
 Will I use it?
 Will I enjoy it?
 Will this enable me musically and broaden my comprehension?
 All this while singing Paul Desmond's beautiful melodies in my head.

 I want to do some proper music transcription.
 The piano will help with that, for sure.
 I just need to make sure I have the time and energy for this.
 And tenacity, most importantly.
 Perhaps I should resign from one (or both) of the tournaments.
 It's such a nice feeling to know that they come to an end very soon.
 And there will probably be a summer break.
 I will get to remember the feeling what it's like without them.
 Unless they start at Pik.
 But those are different anyway.
 I'll be drinking & playing there, casual stuff.